The 19th Annual Children’s Art Walk in Downtown Bellingham

 8. Gather the hanging materials allowed by your business/venue.
 Note that schools are responsible for providing these materials.
 Please be sure to use only the art hanging materials your business partner has agreed can be used in their space as other materials may cause damage or require additional cleanup.

 9. Gather volunteers to help hang the art on the date your business partner has agreed to, which should be between Apr 30th and May 1st.
 All art should be hung by noon on May 3rd.

 10. We would greatly appreciate you signing up to provide refreshments or volunteer to assist during the art walk.
 We need facilitators at certain sites, people to distribute maps and balloons at noon on the 3rd, and refreshments for key sites.
 Consider asking your venue if they are interested in refreshments as well.
 Check back here for a link to sign up!

 Help us spread the word!
 Use the following attachments to print and pass out or post on social media, on your websites, in newsletters and more.
 We also have hard-copies of the posters at our downtown office that you are welcome to pick up as well!

 11. Remove the display on the date you set with the business partner.
-We have suggested that the art be left on display through the end of May and at the very least, through May 20th to allow two full weekends for families to see the art if they miss the opening weekend.
-Take-down should ideally happen on May 22nd and 23rd.
+We have suggested that the art be left on display through the end of May and at the very least, through May 26th to allow time for families to see the art if they miss the opening weekend.
+Take-down should ideally happen on May 27th and 28th.